O'Sullivan beats old rival Williams in thriller

 Ronnie O'Sullivan survived a Mark Williams comeback to win a gripping Tour Championship quarter-final 10-9 in Llandudno.

-The six-time World champion hit five centuries but still needed to win a last-frame decider to beat his old rival.
+The six-time world champion hit five centuries but still needed to win a last-frame decider to beat his old rival.

 He secured a semi-final against Neil Robertson after Williams missed an attempted long pot on the final red.